ShaneOss/spfx-40-fantastics-Sppro/README.md

 Update #3 Added tiles_min_columns, tiles_max_columns, tiles_justified_row_height options to tile gallery (see unitegallery - https://unitegallery.net/)

+Update #4: Added polyfill.css to Tilesmenu webpart as it was not displaying some icons..
+TODO : add this file to all webparts.

 # The MIT License (MIT)

 Copyright (c) 2016 Olivier Carpentier